cgross95/r-for-hpcc/episodes/parallelizing-r-code.Rmd

 ### The batchtools_slurm backend

 As we saw, using `cluster` plan can be tricky to get right.
-A much easier way to advantage of multiple nodes is to use the `batchtools.slurm` backed.
+A much easier way to advantage of multiple nodes is to use the `batchtools.slurm` backend.
 This allows us to submit SLURM jobs for each iteration of our for loop.
 The HPCC scheduler will then control where and when these jobs run, rather than you needing to provide that information ahead of time.

-The simplest way to do this, is to load the `future.batchtools` package and replace the `plan` section with the `batchtools_slurm` plan:
+The simplest way to do this, is to use the `future.batchtools` package.
+Copy `src/test_sqrt_multisession.R` to `src/test_sqrt_slurm.R`, load the `future.batchtool` package, and replace the `plan` section with the `batchtools_slurm` plan:

 ``` r
 library(foreach)